 When they say that inspiration can come from the most unlikely of places I didn’t think I’d be suggesting that banks look to a place known for gambling to learn lessons to secure its future!
 However I think the key takeaway here is that these days wherever there are satisfied repeat customers there are lessons to be learned.
 Vegas has learnt to navigate the strategy journey steps which is to truly understand its Mission and Vision (which is more than just money) to provide customers with a remarkable experience they won’t forget.
 This remains the focus and part of the value that Vegas provides using it business model and operating model.
 It is a show after all that can transform to fit the customer need at an instant.

-Vegas has taught itself how to bank on positive disruption to create positive customer experiences, and that is what the banks must also do.
-Whether its through strategic alliances with Fintech startups and/or investing in their own capabilities including the people within their walls to begin to think, act and create with an innovative mindset, banks need to move fast and like Vegas, begin to create many more positive customer experiences to navigate their strategy journeys.
+Vegas has taught itself how to bank on the customer journey to create sticky customer experiences, and that is what the banks must also do.
+Whether its through strategic alliances with Fintech startups and/or investing in their own capabilities including the people within their walls to begin to think, act and create with an innovative mindset, banks need to move fast and like Vegas, begin to create many more positive and sticky customer experiences to navigate their strategy journeys.